Sustainable Fireplaces: Which Fireplace Is the Right Choice?

 As well as smoke, soot, and ash causing a detrimental effect on the environment, wood burners can also be highly dangerous to human life.

-Wood-burning fires produce a substance called particulate matter (PM).
+Wood-burning fires produce a substance called particulate matter (PM) through the combustion process.
 This is a mixture of solid particles and liquid droplets containing dust, dirt, soot, and smoke.
 Some PM droplets are so tiny that they can settle in the lungs and cause health problems.

 Data shows that while the amount of PM from wood-burning fireplaces is on the decline (due to the legislation that is in place), these fireplaces still emit more pollution than road traffic.